gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 Tina took the phone back.
 "Goodbye Rahul, we need to go."

 Soaked in love, he didn’t want the call to end.
-Quickly, he asked, "how she looks"
+Quickly, he asked, "how she looks?"

 "What you expect of someone who even shares your birth date.
 She's mini you." she replied and ended the call.